 A principal is responsible in tort for a representation made fraudulently by his agent, acting within the scope of his authority1.
 He is equally responsible where the representation was first made by the agent before the commencement of the agency but continued after its commencement, finally inducing a third person to enter into a contract which the agent made whilst acting within the scope of his authority2.
-Where an innocent misrepresentation3 is made by an agent, the falsity of the facts of which are known to the principal, the principal will only be liable for deceit if he had
+Where an innocent misrepresentation3 is made by an agent, the falsity of the facts of which are known

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.